ismferd/cloudy-serf-lab/README.md

 raspberrypi  192.168.1.143:7946  alive
 ```

-**AWESOME:** While a node is keeping alive, you can add as nodes as you want.
+**AWESOME:** While a node keep alive, you can add as nodes as you want.

 ## 3- Expoxing services through Serf and Cloudy

-Thanks to Cloudy and using [avahi-ps script](https://github.com/Clommunity/avahi-ps/blob/master/avahi-ps) I can publish or unpublish service through Serf really easy:
+Thanks to Cloudy and using [avahi-ps script](https://github.com/Clommunity/avahi-ps/blob/master/avahi-ps) I can publish or unpublish service through Serf:

 ```sh
 pi@raspberrypi:~ $ avahi-ps